 Where there is an agreement to sell specific goods, and subsequently the goods, without any fault on the part of the seller or buyer, perish before the risk passes to the buyer, the agreement is thereby avoided.

-The price
+Division 4 — The price

+[Heading inserted: No. 19 of 2010 s.
+44(2).]

 8. Ascertainment of price

 (1) The price in a contract of sale may be fixed by the contract, or may be left to be fixed in manner thereby agreed, or may be determined by the course of dealing between the parties.